Frequently Asked Questions

 What time does it start?

-To ease congestion and ensure a smooth start for all participants, walkers will be asked to gather at the back of the field behind the runners in each wave.
+Both 6km and 10km distances will start at the same time.
+However to ease congestion and ensure a smooth start for all participants, walkers will be asked to gather at the back of the field behind the runners in each wave.

 Can I register on the day?

 Registration must be completed in advance and there will be no option to register on the day.

 Online entries close 15 January 2018 unless otherwise sold out.

 We recommend that you enter online early as we have strict entry capacity limits and cannot guarantee an entry spot.

 Where does my money go?